ms1-learner/python-02-en/02_classes_modules_and_packages/01_challenge/README.md

 - **Interface**:
     - `add_book(title, author)`: Adds a new book.
     - `remove_book(title)`: Removes a book by title.
-    - `retrieve_books()`: Returns a list of of dictionaries that represent books in the library.
+    - `retrieve_books()`: Returns a list of dictionaries that represents books in the library.

 ## Example Usage